-Call your health care provider if your child shows symptoms of blindness or intellectual disability.
+Call your provider if your child shows symptoms of blindness or intellectual disability.

 Genetic counseling is recommended if your family has a known history of NCL.
-Prenatal tests, or a test called preimplantation genetic diagnosis (PGD), may be available depending on the specific type of disease.
+Prenatal tests, or a test called preimplantation genetic diagnosis (PGD), may be available, depending on the specific type of disease.
 In PGD, an embryo is tested for abnormalities before it is implanted in the woman's womb.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.